Anish407/EfCore.Msdocs-pending-/Docs/DbContextBasics.md

 - Using the `AddDbContext` method in ASP.NET Core applications
   - Using a factory method to create the DbContext
   - Using a connection string from configuration
-  - Using different database providers (e.g., SQL Server, SQLite, PostgreSQL, etc.)
+  - Using different database providers (e.g., SQL Server, SQLite, PostgresSQL, etc.)
   - Enabling lazy loading, change tracking, and other options
   - Configuring logging and diagnostics